GitKalo/vocab-evo-networks/README.md

 python plotting.py example_simulation/example_results.csv
 ```

 The `analysis.py` script contains various functions that can help in **analyzing simulation results**.
-Most of them are fairly atomic and easy to understand, but feel free to address the corresponding the authors (see below) for help.
+Most of them are fairly atomic and easy to understand, but feel free to address the authors (see below) for help.

 ## Authors

 All software was written by **Kaloyan Danovski**.
 The model is developed and explored by **Kaloyan Danovski** and **Markus Brede**.

-To get in touch, please email Kaloyan at kd1u18[at]southamptonalumni[dot]co[dot]uk.
+To get in touch, please email Kaloyan at kaloyan[dot]danovski[at]gmail[dot]com.

 ## References

-[1] Danovski, K., Brede, M. (2022).
-Effects of Population Structure on the Evolution of Linguistic Convention.
-In: Benito, R.M., Cherifi, C., Cherifi, H., Moro, E., Rocha, L.M., Sales-Pardo, M. (eds) Complex Networks & Their Applications X. COMPLEX NETWORKS 2021.
-Studies in Computational Intelligence, vol 1015.
-Springer, Cham. https://doi.org/10.1007/978-3-030-93409-5_57
+[1] Danovski, K., Brede, M., 2022a.
+Effects of Population Structure on the Evolution of Linguistic Convention, in: Benito, R.M., Cherifi, C., Cherifi, H., Moro, E., Rocha, L.M., Sales-Pardo, M. (Eds.), Complex Networks & Their Applications X, Studies in Computational Intelligence.
+Springer International Publishing, Cham, pp. 693–704. https://doi.org/10.1007/978-3-030-93409-5_57
+[2] Danovski, K., Brede, M., 2022b.
+On the evolutionary language game in structured and adaptive populations.
+PLoS ONE 17, e0273608. https://doi.org/10.1371/journal.pone.0273608